Did you know that your website is still a critical lead generation tool?

 Your Website is Your Central Hub on the Web

 Where are you sending people to, if not your website?
 A website is what brings cohesion to your multi-spoke marketing strategy.
 It’s the central hub of your online presence.
+It’s the central hub for lead generation tools.

 A website makes it easier for you to coordinate your various marketing efforts.
 You can post to social media and have people come back to your site.
 You can also link out to all your social accounts from your website so people can find you on their favorite networks.